The Freemasons Tavern on Queen Street, London. The original building no longer exists.

 HOGG members enjoy a programme of regular activities: online talks, field meetings, conferences and symposia – they receive the acclaimed HOGG magazine GeoHistories , plus regular updates via a HOGG Bulletin, and benefit from a network of knowledgeable enthusiasts.

-Click here to the Join HOGG page with more details of subscription rates and our simple joining instructions.
+Click here to go to the Join HOGG page with more details of subscription rates and our simple joining instructions.

 Outlines of upcoming HOGG events can be found here.